-- Set up regular meetings between your sales team and marketing team.
-In these meetings you will brainstorm content ideas and talk about the questions they’re hearing from buyers.
+Set up regular meetings between your sales team and marketing team.
+In these meetings you will brainstorm content ideas and talk about the questions sales reps are hearing from buyers.

-- Have marketers watch sales calls and (if possible) interview customers.
-You content producers need to hear directly from potential and actual customers.
+Have marketers watch sales calls and (if possible) interview customers.
+Your content producers need to hear directly from potential and actual customers.
 Listen for repeated questions that could be answered with a piece of vetted content.

-- Produce and publish content specifically for your buyers.
+Produce and publish content specifically for your prospects.
 With this input, your team can get to work making, writing, and filming content.
 As a team, decide whether you want sales enablement content to live on your blog, YouTube channel, website, or be non-indexed or hosted somewhere more private.

-- Utilize a platform like Paperflite or SalesReach to organize and track engagement.
-Salespeople can use these tools to build personalized landing pages and see what content has actually been consumed.
+Utilize a platform like Paperflite or SalesReach to organize and track engagement.
+Salespeople can use these tools to share content, build personalized landing pages and see how prospects are engaging.

-- Iterate and improve the process.
+Iterate and improve the process.
 You won’t get it perfect at first.
-Keep at it.
+But keep at it and work together.

 This will take some time — and there will be bumps along the way.
-Remember the outcome you’re after: a shorter sales cycle and a higher closing rate.
+Just remember the outcome you’re after: a shorter sales cycle and a higher closing rate.

 I promise that all the effort will be worth it.